nfordhk/100-days-of-code/log.md

 **Thoughts**: All I can say is wow.
 The Codecademy HTML and CSS courses were extremely fun.
 My favorite part was seeing how little HTML/CSS goes into building such a beautiful website.

+### Day 25-27: September 4, Wednesday

+**Today's Progress**: Started the "google-homepage" project!

+**Thoughts**: It's been a fun experience taking all the knowledge learned over the past few weeks and applying it!
+I finally got the footer bar perfect.
+I'm struggling with a few more components but all the foundational features are there.
+I know TOP said "don't be a perfectionist" but I can't help it. ;)